Antal Jákli

-Antal I. "Tony" Jákli (born 3 October 1958) is a Hungarian-American physicist and professor of chemical physics at Kent State University.
+Antal I. "Tony" Jákli (born 3 October 1958) is a Hungarian-American physicist and professor of physics and materials science at Kent State University.
 He is known for his work with bent-core, flexoelectric, and ferroelectric liquid crystals.

 Education and career

 Jákli received a Master of Science in 1983 and a Ph.D. in 1986 in Physics from Eötvös Loránd University in Budapest, Hungary.
-After postdoctoral fellowships with Alfred Saupe at Kent State University from 1989 to 1992 and at the Max Planck Institute in Halle, Germany, from 1993 to 1995, he became a research fellow at the Research Institute for Solid State Physics in Budapest.
+After postdoctoral fellowships with Alfred Saupe at Kent State University (1989–1992) and at the Max Planck Institute in Halle, Germany (1993–1995), he served as a research fellow at the Research Institute for Solid State Physics in Budapest.
 He was awarded a D.Sc. from the Hungarian Academy of Sciences in 2000.

-He moved to the United States in 1999 to join the Liquid Crystal Institute at Kent State University as a research fellow.
-He became an assistant professor there in 2004, received tenure in 2007, and was promoted to full professorship in 2012.
+In 1999, Jákli joined the Liquid Crystal Institute (now the Advanced Materials and Liquid Crystal Institute) at Kent State University as a research fellow.
+He was appointed assistant professor in 2004, received tenure in 2007, and was promoted to full professor in 2012.

 Research

-His current research interests include studies of bent-core and other liquid crystals with reduced symmetry, electrospun responsive fibers and mats, flexoelectricity and piezoelectricity, small-scale rheometry, blue phases, and surface interactions of liquid crystals.
+Jákli's research focuses on the physical, electro-optical, and electromechanical properties of liquid crystals, particularly molecular systems with reduced symmetry.
+His work has significantly advanced the understanding of bent-core (or "banana-shaped") molecules, which exhibit polar and chiral phases that are absent in traditional rod-shaped liquid crystals.
+He is particularly recognized for his contributions to the study of "banana mania" in nematic phases and the characterization of the twist-bend nematic phase.

+His research also encompasses flexoelectricity—the coupling between polarization and strain—where he demonstrated "giant" flexoelectric effects in bent-core systems.
+Since the emergence of the field in 2020, Jákli's research has extensively focused on ferroelectric nematic liquid crystals.
+In 2024, his team reported the first demonstration of converse piezoelectricity in three-dimensional fluids using these materials, a discovery termed "liquid piezoelectricity" with potential applications in soft robotics and sensors.

+Additionally, he has developed responsive materials including ionic liquid crystal elastomers (iLCEs) and electrospun fibers for use in soft actuators.
+His interdisciplinary work also extends to biotechnology, where he has utilized thermotropic liquid crystal films as label-free biosensors for the detection of antigens and enzymatic activity.